bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-3-6">2.3.6 Tools for Creating WebVTT Files</h3>

-Many tools are available to make and edit HTML5 video and caption/subtitles:
+<p>Many tools are available to make and edit HTML5 video and caption/subtitles:</p>

 <ul>
 <li>Tools for converting existing file formats to WebVTT files, such as <a href="https://atelier.u-sub.net/srt2vtt/">Simple SubRip to WebVTT</a> converter, which is popular in the DivX/AVI/Mkv/mp4 scene.
 Do a quick Web search and you will get plenty of other results.</li>
 <li>Tools for creating subtitles/captions from scratch.
 Use these to generate a WebVTT file.
 You can embed the &lt;track&gt; element in your own videos, on your own Web pages, or upload the WebVTT file to YouTube.
 We recommend <a href="https://amara.org/en/">amara</a>.
 It's a free online tool that is very easy to use.
 There are also apps such as <a href="https://www.macupdate.com/app/mac/25826/subs-factory">Subs Factory</a> (Mac OS), <a href="https://jubler.org/">Jubler</a> or <a href="https://nikse.dk/SubtitleEdit">Subtitle Edit</a>) (Windows).</li>